 The sale multiple will depend on the type of digital asset or online business you want to sell on Flippa.
 Below are some of the most common types of assets and the sales multiple you can expect to see.
-But keep in mind every business is different and you need to take into account the nuances of any business when determining the businesses value.
+But keep in mind every business is different, and you need to consider the nuances of any business when determining the business’s value.

-Content sites that are valued highly usually generate a huge amount of traffic but have been under- monetized (or not monetized effectively).
+Content sites that are highly valued usually generate huge traffic but have been under-monetized (or not monetized effectively).

-eCommerce stores can either be branded websites built on Shopify, BigCommerce, Volusion, WooCommerce, or they can be Amazon shops, eBay stores, or similar online stores on existing eCommerce platforms.
-Regardless, they’re valued based on the revenue and profit they’re generating.
+eCommerce stores can either be branded websites built on Shopify, BigCommerce, Volusion, WooCommerce, Amazon shops, eBay stores, or similar online stores on existing eCommerce platforms.
+Regardless, they’re valued based on their revenue and profit.

-Although the average multiple might be similar to a content site at 1.85x annual SDE, we have seen around 4.5x annual SDE, which is the max we’ve recorded so far here — for eCommerce-related stores.
+Although the average multiple might be similar to a content site at 1.85x annual SDE, we have seen around 4.5x annual SDE, which is the max we’ve recorded for eCommerce-related stores.

 Overall, Software as a Service (SaaS) tends to produce the highest average sale valuation.
-It usually starts at around 2.7x annual SDE, due to the nature of the recurring revenue models, which is a hot commodity among investors and entrepreneurs alike.
+It usually starts at around 2.7x annual SDE due to the recurring revenue models, a hot commodity among investors and entrepreneurs alike.

 In a SaaS model, buyers also know that the average lifetime value of a customer and the churn rate are equally important.
-If customers can stick around for years, buyers will be more inclined to buy such businesses.
-Retention is what drives the real value in a SaaS business and this can bring your value up to around 4.8x annual SDE.
+If customers stick around for years, buyers will be more inclined to buy such businesses.
+Retention drives the real value in a SaaS business, bringing your value up to around 4.8x annual SDE.

-Keep in mind these are only the most common types of online business models sold on Flippa.
-We’re a large marketplace and we see many different types of online business models listed for sale and as the industry grows you’ll see many more types of online businesses be listed.
-Of course, there are apps, starter sites, YouTube channels, Social Media accounts, newsletters, podcasts, basically anything with a URL can be sold on Flippa.
+Remember that these are only the most common online business models sold on Flippa.
+We’re a large marketplace, and we see many different types of online business models listed for sale.
+As the industry grows, many more online businesses will be listed.
+Of course, there are apps, starter sites, YouTube channels, social media accounts, newsletters, and podcasts.
+Anything with a URL can be sold on Flippa.